Center Hospital > Department > Plastic and reconstructive Surgery > Lymphedema Center

 Lymph originally flows into venous circulation at the venous angle (neck), and fluid is discharged as urine through the kidney.
 Lymphedema is caused by lymph flow obstruction distal to the venous angle (before flowing into venous circulation) by cancer surgery, etc..
 In LVA surgery, congested lymph flow is diverted into venous circulation distal to obstruction site by creating lymphovenous shunt(s); in the lower extremity for uterine cancer treatment-related lymphedema, in the upper extremity for breast cancer treatment-related lymphedema, etc..
 Unlike “classical lymphaticovenous anastomosis”, lymphatic vessels are anastomosed to nearby small veins (venules) in an intima-to-intima coaptation manner by supermicrosurgery; both lymphatic vessel and recipient vein are approximately 0.5 mm, and a 50-65 micron needle (11-0 nylon or 12-0 nylon) is used for supermicrosurgical anastomosis.
 Since the endothelium (intima) is covered at an anastomosis site, anastomosis site thrombosis can be prevented even when venous reflux occurs in LVA; on the other hand, anastomosis thrombosis is inevitable in classical lymphaticovenous anastomosis, because tissue other than intima is exposed in vessel lumen.

 Highly sophisticated supermicrosurgical techniques and enough experience are required to do LVA surgery.
-In Department of Plastic and Reconstructive Surgery at NCGM, a well-experienced supermicrosurgeon, who have anastomosed more than 6000 lymphatic vessels (see staff information and below), operates LVA with assistant operators (Japanese and non-Japanese doctors join LVA surgery).
+In Department of Plastic and Reconstructive Surgery at NCGM, a well-experienced supermicrosurgeon (see staff information and below), operates LVA with assistant operators (Japanese and non-Japanese doctors join LVA surgery).

 Consultation